SpenceKonde/DxCore/megaavr/extras/Ref_Optiboot.md

 Optiboot existed long before these parts had even been conceived of, as an answer to the bloated bootloader used on the early Arduino boards.
 A key improvement was that Optiboot cut the STK500 protocol down to the bare minimum needed for communication with avrdude (It might be described as "read and write flash on command, otherwise, smile and nod" Any command that we don't know how to answer, we just respond with an acknowledgement and hope or fake numbers and hope it's okay with that).
 It was subsequently ported to every classic AVR imaginable.
 And then to the modern AVRs (they are very different in how they write - but the STK protocol didn't change, and implementing that is more work.)

 ## Bootloader support
 This can be installed using a UPDI programmer by selecting the desired part, and using the Tools -> Burn Bootloader option.
 Afterwards, uploading can be performed via serial using the appropriate pins.
 If you are using a crystal, (hopefully obviously) you can't use USART0's default pin mapping.
-Note that even with a crystal, the bootloader still runs from the internal oscillator, so you will always be able to reprogram, even if the crystal isn't oscillating because of improper loading capacitors or defective crystal, or your trying to overclock and the chip you have can't take that speed.
+Like many modern AVRs, the tinyAVR parts do not support a high frequency crystal, but you can still use a 32kHz one for the RTC
-The bootloader will be lost if new code is updated via UPDI programming - otherwise, it was guaranteed to crash immediately.
+The bootloader will be lost if new code is updated via UPDI programming.

-Once the part is bootloaded, sketches can be uploaded by connecting a serial adapter to those pins (including the usual DTR-autoreset circuit), and clicking upload.
+Once the part is bootloaded, sketches can be uploaded by connecting a serial adapter to those pins.

+Unfortunately, DTR autoreset is a problem: it requires a reset pin.
+The pin is shared with UPDI, and if set to act as a reset pin, it can't be used to program over UPDI; you need to use an HV UPDI programmer (which is somewhat exotic) to turn the pin back into a UPDI pin temporarily, allowing you to program it to have the normal functionality on that pin.
+The 2-series parts with 20 or 24 pins have the option to configure PB4 to act as the reset pin instead.
+In that case, the normal DTR reset configuration can be used without complication, and this is a much more viable option.

+If you are using a part without alt-reset, and you don't have an HV programmer, the only way you can use it with the bootloader (without rendering it unprogrammable except through the bootloader or with an HV programmer) is by choosing the option that runs on startup, and then unplugging and plugging it back in, or by using "Ersatz-reset" (see the example included by that name) - otherwise known as setting a low level pin interrupt that triggers a software reset.
+This is not bulletproof.
+It is almost certainly possible to hose the system badly enough to keep this from working, and you can also upload a sketch doesn't But it may be better than having to plug and unplug it all the time.

 ## Bootloader considerations
 Should you use a bootloader?